 - 1. NJCAA student athletes - a.
 Athletic orientation Athletic Director and Coaches go over student athlete handbook with student athletes.
-We discuss very specifically alcohol and other drugs.
-We go over the NJCAA policy on alcohol and other drugs.
-We discuss the effects of drugs and alcohol on athletic performance.
-The counselor is also the volleyball coach, Brigitte Greywater, and she is educating the student athletes at this orientation. - b.
+It is discussed very specifically alcohol and other drugs.
+Additionally, go over the NJCAA policy on alcohol and other drugs.
+They discuss the effects of drugs and alcohol on athletic performance.
+The Counselor is also the Disability Services Coordinator, Jessica Dimitch, and she is educating the student athletes at this orientation. - b.
 All student athletes are required to attend each alcohol and other drug speaker on campus. - 2.
-First Generation or Low-Income or Disabled Students - a.
-TRiO Support Services is available for students who fall into this category.
+First Generation, Low-Income, Disabled Students - a.
+TRiO Student Support Services is available for students who fall into this category.
 These students are eligible for a professional academic advisor throughout their duration at LRSC.
 These professionals are mental health first aid certified and offer a holistic approach to student advising.